mickey014/Restaurant_Management/README.md

 Setup the database and create your own resto_system database and import sql file on sql\resto_system.sql

+In directory Just Look into resto_system.sln and hit enter

 on microsoft visual studio code go to Tools > Nuget Package Manager > Nuget Package Manager for Solution then browse, search MySql.Data and install it.